phaoer/jsweb/README.md

     const getData = async () => {
         try {
             const res = await req.send();
-            // if parameter cancel_tip is set true. you will get property 'request_is_cancel' from result when http request is canceled if(res.request_is_cancel) {
+            // if parameter cancel_tip is set true. you will get property "request_is_cancel" from result when http request is canceled if(res.request_is_cancel) {
                 console.log("request cancel");
             } else if(res.code === 200) {